 We have more than 1,100 employees, working from 200 locations across the UK.
 This encompasses a wide variety of roles, from employment and independence services staff, through commercial and retail jobs, to head office and support centre work.

 Shaw Trust welcomes applications from disabled candidates.
 Your personal direct experience and/or knowledge of disability will be viewed as an advantage.
-We support the government’s Access to Work scheme and we're a Two Ticks employer.
+We support the government’s Access to Work scheme and we’re a Disability Confident employer that offers an interview to disabled people who meet the minimum criteria for vacancies advertised.

 We recognise that everyone is different, so in addition to our core benefits, employees have the option to tailor a benefits package to suit their lifestyle through our employee benefits scheme.